 The Jockey Club proprietor said Hammond had been in the saloon about 8:30 on the night of the ambush, had ordered a glass of water, and had with him a flask.
 The bartender identified a glass of water found in the upstairs room as the glass that Hammond had or a duplicate.
 Police said a flask found in the room had been bought by Hammond.
 The flask, the glass, and cigarette butts in the room, police said, indicated that the shooter had waited at the window a while for Campbell to pass on the sidewalk below.

 Hammond denied everything and said he was a suspect only because Campbell had shot him a month earlier.
 Clip is from the August 14 Star-Telegram.

-Photo from the August 13 Star-Telegram re-creating the crime scene shows the second-story window and the location of Campbell and officer Jones below.
+Photo from the August 13 Star-Telegram re-creating the crime scene shows the second-story window and the location of Campbell and officer Jones on the sidewalk below.

 On September 8 the Star-Telegram quoted a man who said that on the day Hammond was released from the hospital after Campbell shot him, Hammond said, “Campbell was his meat and he would get him.”

 Police officers praised Campbell for his fearlessness in the August 13 Star-Telegram.

-As often happened after a crime in the Acre, the public reacted to the assassination of a police officer with calls to clean up the “cancerous sore.”
+As often happened after a sensational crime in the Acre, the public reacted to the assassination of a police officer with calls to clean up the “cancerous sore.”
 A petition was circulated.
 Clip is from the August 14 Star-Telegram.

 Sermons were preached.
 Clip is from the August 15 Star-Telegram.